What is the project about?

 - New market creation and ability to ‘break through’ public procurement frameworks

 - Potential for commercial solutions which can be scaled and sold both locally and beyond

 - Local supply chain growth and development

-Public Sector organisations in the region are encouraged to attend the virtual briefing event on the 18th November 2020 to learn more about the support on offer and those interested in attending should register on the Briefing Event.
+Public Sector organisations in the region are encouraged to attend the virtual briefing event to learn more about the support on offer.
+The next briefing event will take place on the 23rd June 2021, registration details to follow.
 Attendees will hear from experienced practitioners from Innovate UK and Welsh Government, as well as leading academics from Cardiff University, our partners in delivering the fund.
 They will gain an insight into how Public Sector bodies can act as a catalyst for driving Challenge-led Innovation and importantly how the new CCR Challenge Fund package of support can be accessed to help tackle some of the big challenges facing society.